-The X9258 is comprised of four resistor arrays.
-Each array contains 255 discrete resistive segments that are connected in series.
-The physical ends of each array are equivalent to the fixed terminals of a mechanical potentiometer (V_H/R_H and V_L/R_L inputs).
+The X9428 is comprised of a resistor array.
+The array contains 63 discrete resistive segments that are connected in series.
+The physical ends of the array are equivalent to the fixed terminals of a mechanical potentiometer (V_H/R_H and V_I/R_I inputs).

-At both ends of each array and between each resistor segment is a CMOS switch connected to the wiper (V_W) output.
+At both ends of the array and between each resistor segment is a CMOS switch connected to the wiper (V_W/R_W) output.
 Within each individual array only one switch may be turned on at a time.
 These switches are controlled by the Wiper Counter Register (WCR).
-The 8 bits of the WCR are decoded to select, and enable, one of 256 switches.
+The six bits of the WCR are decoded to select, and enable, one of sixty-four switches.

-The WCR may be written directly, or it can be changed by transferring the contents of one of four associated data registers into the WCR.
-These data registers and the WCR can be read and written by the host system.
+The WCR may be written directly, or it can be changed by transferring the contents of one of four associated Data Registers into the WCR.
+These Data Registers and the WCR can be read and written by the host system.